-A positive result is reported when the total concentration of FAEE and/or EtG values exceeds the Cut-Off level which correlates to 60 grams plus on a daily basis (see previous question/answer).
+A positive result is reported when the total concentration of EtPa and/or EtG values exceeds the cut-off level which correlates to 60 grams plus on a daily basis (see previous question/answer).

 Is it possible to determine whether a positive test result is due to binge drinking or high regular consumption?

-No. Unlike other drugs which are deposited through the root alone, FAEEs are deposited through both the root and the sebum produced by the sebaceous glands in the scalp.
-This means it is possible for sections of hair to have lost or gained concentrations of FAEEs through the migration of sebum along the follicle which could distort any timeline analysis.
+No. Unlike other drugs which are deposited through the root alone, EtPa is deposited through both the root and the sebum produced by the sebaceous glands in the scalp.
+This means it is possible for sections of hair to have lost or gained concentrations of EtPa through the migration of sebum along the follicle which could distort any timeline analysis.
 It is therefore only possible to provide an average level of consumption for the period of time being tested for.